 Two years later the Institute of Masters of Wine was formed by the six MWs who passed the inaugural exam.

 The study programme and exam have always been open to both women and men.
 Sarah Morphew Stephen MW became the first female Master of Wine in 1970.
-Today, one third of the world’s MWs are female (137).
+Today, more than a third of the world’s MWs are female (149).
 1979 was the first year that equal numbers of women and men passed.
-In 2001, for the first time, there were more women than men among the new MWs.
+In 1986, for the first time, there were more women than men among the new MWs.
 The gender split of new MWs in the last 10 years is 52% male, 48% female.

 The MW exam was opened to people working outside what was then known as the ‘traditional’ wine trade in the early 80s.
 This meant winemakers and journalists could apply, and Jancis Robinson MW OBE became the first ‘non-trade’ Master of Wine.
 To apply for the study programme today, you need to have active professional involvement in wine, which spans the broad diversity of wine professions that exist in the global industry – from the production of raw materials to education, production, retail and communication.